Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 Once authenticated, the user can list the devices associated to their account.

-The list contains the information about the device like:
+The list contains the information about each device like:

 - `organization_id`
 - `device_id`